Quansight/Quansight-website/apps/consulting/posts/geocoding.md

 ## What we did for Datum, and what we can do for you

+By leveraging both open source datasets and open source tools, as well our in-house expertise, we were able to save our client time and money for their geocoding and reverse-geocoding needs.
-Would you like customised solutions to your business needs, based on open source tools, delivered by open source experts?
-We allowed Datum to save time and money, and could do the same for you!
-Please contact Quansight today.
+We made the infeasible feasible.
+If you'd like customised solutions tailored to your business needs, delivered by open source experts, please get in contact with Quansight today.